SalieriC/SWIM/README.md

 **Suggested icon:** `data/modules/swim/assets/icons/status_markers/0-Shaken.png`
 **Description:**
 This macro will first check whether or not the selected token (needs a token to be selected) is marked as Shaken (checks for the checkbox on the sheet).
 If the token is *not* Shaken, it will mark it as Shaken (tick the checkbox).
 It it is Shaken, then it will prompt a system roll.
 After rolling it gives a chat message detailing the result.
 If the result is best it will remove Skaken and that's it.
 If the roll could've been better it opens a dialogue giving the user the option to spend a Benny to remove Shaken.
 If accepted a Benny is spent (if there are Bennies left) and removes Shaken.
 The user can also decline which just closes the dialogue.
 The dialogue will not appear if there are no more Bennies left (including GM Bennies if the user is a GM).
 It also tells the user how many Bennies are left in the dialogue.
 Now here is the deal: The macro is aware of any core Edges and Special Abilities that can alter the unshake roll and *automatically* adjusts the roll.
 You can set up own ones as well by adding them to the `const edgeNames` object (inside the []); put them in '' and only use lower case.
 The macro requires you to set up Special Abilities like Undead as Edges though, so keep that in mind.
+Also the macro currently does not add a +2 on a reroll if the token has Elan.
 The macro is also aware of Snake Eyes (Critical Failure) and offers no use of a Benny when Snake Eyes occur.
 It does *not* check for Snake Eyes on Extras though.
 This macro comes in two variants: SWADE and SWD.
 I like the SWD rules regarding Shaken much better but the choice is yours.
 Here are the differences:
 **SWD:** To act this turn you need a raise, success removes Shaken but you may only act *next* turn.
 While Shaken your Pace is halved.